You made a good decision choosing OpenAthens, now let's get you off to a great start.

-First we need to understand the basics of how the system functions:
+First we need to cover the basics of how the system works:

 Next we need to think about how many permission sets we need:

 - If every user has access to all resources, then we probably only need one permission set

 - If different groups of users need access to different sets of resources, then we need multiple permission sets

 - You can lay these out as you wish, but a common approach is to have one permission set containing the resources that all users can access, and additional permission sets of just the special resources for each sub-set of users that need them